Which Should I Choose?

 higher than their males, because they well know that the general

-public obliviously believes the "old tale" about females "making
+public obliviously believes the "old tale" about females making

-better pets".
+better pets.
 The higher price for the females gives the unfairly

 maligned males a more equal footing in the consideration process.

 Cats and dogs make good pets.
-Ask anyone who
+Ask anyone who has had

 That said,